imshrishk/omestr/README.md

 - `connect.mp3`: Played when connecting with a new partner
 - `disconnect.mp3`: Played when disconnecting from a chat

-You can use any MP3 files of your choice, just make sure they're short and appropriate for notifications.
+You can use any MP3 files of your choice, just make sure they're short and appropriate for notifications.(not added yet)